 Now, if you don’t know anything about Bluetooth codecs and feel you can’t discern the difference between qualities, well, you may be right.
-Those who suffer from noise-induced hearing loss or are in a particularly loud environment will have difficulty observing a difference.
+Those who suffer from hearing loss or are in a particularly loud environment will have difficulty observing a difference.
 However, if you’re at home, in the library, or even a moderately trafficked coffee shop, the benefits of wired remain perceptible.

 Why?
 In brief, Bluetooth streaming is subject to a very limited bandwidth compared to its analog alternative.
 Not only that, but its performance across the board is dubious at best.
 When a codec’s specifications cite transfer rates of 900kbps, that’s best-case-scenario rather than a reliable constant.

 I’m not painting with such a broad brush as to position all wired headphones better than wireless ones.
 After all, driver types, frequency response, and a proper fit greatly affect sound quality, too.
 More often than not though, a wired headset will outperform its Bluetooth equivalent.